|Central Florida's Palms||davidlake.info >> Home >> Introduction||Site Map||Page 1|

 Seeing native palms in their real habitats can be a rewarding experience, especially for anyone that lives in an area where palms do not naturally exist.
 I once observed a Canadian tourist marveling at a young Sabal palmetto growing in a wooded area adjacent to a gas station near Jacksonville.
 We both appreciated the fact that no one planted it.
 The palm just grew there naturally.

-This Website is dedicated to the native Central Florida palms that are a very visible component of natural Florida.
+This Website is dedicated to the native Central Florida palms.
 Enjoy the photographic tour showcasing these unique plants.